ChurchSuite/churchsuite-api/modules/embed.md

 The following URL parameters are accepted:

 * `site=1` The Site ID to add new contacts to.
 If not given and you have multiple sites on your account a Site dropdown selector will be presented in the form.
+You can also comma-separate your Site IDs to allow your contacts to choose between those Sites.
 If you do not have multiple sites on your account you can ignore this parameter.

 Sometimes you may wish to change some of the styling so that it fits better with your website.
 The following URL parameters enable you to do this.
 You must specify them in the full hex format `#FFFFFF`.